2023 Solar Incentives Guide for Hillsborough, NJ - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are meant to encourage homeowners to make the switch to renewable energy by offering financial incentives meant to lower the burden of solar panel installation and use.
-Incentives can include things like discounts, cash back or credit towards your monthly utility bill.
-Some incentives are handled federally, while others are offered by the state of New Jersey or your utility company, county or municipality.
+Solar incentives are designed to encourage people to switch their home over to renewable energy by offering incentives that lower the financial burden of solar panel installation and use.
+These incentives can include upfront discounts, cash back or credit towards your monthly utility bill.
+Some incentives are given by the federal government, some by the state of New Jersey and some by your specific utility company, county or municipality.
 You might qualify for any of the following types of solar incentives:

-- Solar Renewable Energy Certificate (SREC): SRECs and similar other performance-based incentives might be available to you if your solar system produces over a specified (generally small) amount of electricity.
-Performance-based incentives are usually handled at the state level.
-You can sell any SRECs you have to your utility company or other buyers, and the money you make is usually considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives might be available to you if your solar system produces more than a specified (usually small) amount of electricity.
+This category of incentives is generally handled at the state level.
+You can sell SRECs to your utility company or other buyers, and the money you receive in return is typically considered part of your taxable income.

 Federal Solar Incentives

-The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as renaming it to the Clean Energy Credit).
-Under the new program, solar installation projects started after January 1, 2022 and completed by the end of 2032 can qualify for a 30% tax credit.
-This percentage will then see a slight annual decrease until the end of the current Clean Energy Credit in 2035.
-Starting in 2023, the expansion will also make it easier to get credit for energy storage systems easier than ever before, beginning in 2023.
+The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as renaming it to the Clean Energy Credit).
+Now, solar installation projects started after January 1, 2022 and completed by the end of 2032 may be eligible for a 30% tax credit.
+This credit amount will then decrease slightly each year until the end of the current Clean Energy Credit in 2035.
+Starting in 2023, the expansion will also make it easier to get credit for energy storage systems.

 Click here to learn more about the new Inflation Reduction Act.
-To best understand how the new Clean Energy Credit applies to you, reach out to your local Hillsborough solar installation expert.
+The best way to understand how the new Clean Energy Credit might apply to you is to get in touch with your local Hillsborough solar panel installers.

 State & Local Solar Incentives